AngeldelaLinde/Multi-View-VAE-for-MNIST-SHVN/README.md

 ## Results

-The trained Multi-View VAE can generate realistic images from both the MNIST and SVHN domains.
-Additionally, it learns meaningful latent representations that capture the underlying structure of the data.
+The trained Multi-View VAE learns meaningful latent representations that capture the underlying structure of the data.
 Visualizations such as t-SNE plots are provided to demonstrate the effectiveness of the learned representations.

 ## References